hansmach1ne/LFImap/README.md

-  -pd, --php-data                Attack using php data wrapper -pe, --php-expect              Attack using php expect wrapper -r, --rfi                      Attack using remote file inclusion -w <wordlist>                  Specify wordlist for truncation attack -a, --attack-all               Use all available methods to attack
+  -pd, --php-data                Attack using php data wrapper -pe, --php-expect              Attack using php expect wrapper -r, --rfi                      Attack using remote file inclusion -w <wordlist>                  Specify wordlist for truncation attack (default 'wordlist.txt') -a, --attack-all               Use all available methods to attack

 PAYLOAD: